pauloddr/articles/fighting-game-in-javascript.md

 * Shield - defense system - starts at 400 points
 * Focus - stun system - starts at 400 points

-There won't be a "guard break" mechanic upon Shield depletion, but rather, attacks will begin causing damage on block -- even normal ones -- and some defensive features will be disabled.
+There won't be a "guard break" mechanic upon Shield depletion, but rather, attacks will begin causing damage on block -- even normal ones -- and some defensive features (like pushblock) will be disabled.

 Focus depletion causes the character to be stunned.
 Its amount can be increased, and the time the character remains stunned can be decreased by attributes.